How much does oral semaglutide cost with and without insurance?

 Key takeaways

-• Oral semaglutide (Rybelsus) can cost anywhere from $0 to over $1,400 per month, depending on your insurance coverage and pharmacy.
+• Oral semaglutide for diabetes (Rybelsus) costs anywhere from $0 to over $1,400 per month, depending on your insurance coverage and pharmacy.

 • Insurance usually covers Rybelsus only when it’s prescribed for type 2 diabetes, not for weight loss.

-• Manufacturer savings programs, pharmacy coupons, and price-shopping can significantly lower the cost of oral semaglutide — sometimes to as little as $10 per month.
+• Manufacturer savings programs, pharmacy coupons, and price-shopping can lower the cost of oral semaglutide — sometimes to as little as $25 per month.

-The cost of oral semaglutide (Rybelsus) varies depending on your insurance coverage, the pharmacy you use, and whether you qualify for any discounts or savings programs.
+The cost of oral semaglutide varies depending on the medication prescribed, your insurance coverage, preferred pharmacy, and whether you qualify for any discounts or savings programs.

 So, how much does oral semaglutide cost, on average?
-Out-of-pocket, you could pay as much as $1,400 without insurance.
-Or you could get oral semaglutide completely free if it’s fully covered by your insurance plan.
+Out-of-pocket, you could pay as much as $1,400 without insurance for Rybelsus.
+Or you could get it completely free if it’s fully covered by your insurance plan.

 Ahead, we take a closer look at how much oral semaglutide costs and the factors that can affect how much you’ll pay.